flancian/garden/meditation technique.md

 - a [[process]].
 	- #pull [[samatha]] [[vipassana]]
 	- [[breath is the palace of buddha]]
-	- I sometimes do my own variation on [[box breating]] combined with [[counting]].
+	- I sometimes do variations on [[box breathing]] combined with [[counting]].
 It's maybe a bit idiosyncratic but it helps me focus; I'll write more about it in this node.
 		- It's important to let go of it after a while, though, instead of becoming attached to the counting.
 	- While I breathe, I sometimes visualize a box.
 		- I started by using [[single time]] to count with the help of this box.